 As an employee, the market more or less puts a price on what you and your time are worth; even if you’ve negotiated, your employer determined your salary.
 Now that you work for yourself, it’s your responsibility to place a value on your services.

 There are a number of factors that go into finding the right bill rate including project scope, competitor’s rates, and desired profit.
 If you set your bill rate too high, you may price yourself out of competitiveness.
 If your rate is too low, it will be hard to bring in revenue.
 Check out MBO’s Bill Rate Calculator to find the rate that’s best for you.

-2. Skipping the Business Plan
+2. Failing to Write a Business Plan

 It’s important to remember that as an independent professional, you are also a small business owner.
 Don’t make the mistake of trying to embark on this venture without a roadmap.
 Running a successful business requires careful planning.

 Take the time to create an in-depth business plan that details how you will manage your business and the steps you will to take to achieve your goals.
 As you launch and establish your business, it can be a good idea to revisit and revise your plan each year—or even quarterly.

 As an independent professional, you have to be willing to dedicate a large amount of time and energy to your clients and to your business.
 However, setting boundaries and limits is also important, both for yourself and for your clients.
 While it may be tempting to say yes to whatever clients ask of you, it’s critical to learn to stick to the agreed-upon project contract.
 Seemingly small requests or additions can quickly add up and lead to scope creep, which can cause missed deadlines, financial losses, and increased timelines and budgets.

 Your clients aren’t the only ones who will need firm boundaries; when it comes to your work, you need to set limits with yourself, friends, family, and clients.
 Maintaining a work-life balance is essential to staying healthy and productive, and to continue to love what you do.